Home Birth Midwives in New York

 New York licenses Certified Nurse-Midwives (CNM) and has a separate licensure pathway for Certified Midwives (CM).
 CPMs without nursing degrees operate under a separate practice act.
 New York City has a robust home birth community with many experienced practitioners.

 When hiring a midwife in New York, always ask for their license number and verify it with the state licensing board.
 Ask what credentials they hold, how many births they have attended, and what their protocol is for hospital transfer.
-A licensed, experienced midwife will welcome these questions.

 How Much Does a Home Birth Cost in New York?